 Physical activity can help reduce your risk for conditions that can contribute to heart disease such as high blood pressure and high cholesterol.
 Thirty minutes a day of physical activity can make a big difference.
 Make sure to match your activity to your needs and abilities, and talk to your doctor before starting an activity program.

-Being overweight can cause conditions that increase your risk of heart disease including high blood pressure and high choleseterol.
-Tufts Health Plan Medicare Preferred members can get up to $150 for weight management programs such as Weight Watchers and Jenny Craig!
+Being overweight can cause conditions that increase your risk of heart disease including high blood pressure and high cholesterol.
+Tufts Health Plan Medicare Advantage HMO and Access (PPO) plan members can save on weight management programs!

 This information is not a complete description of benefits.
 Call 1-800-701-9000 (TTY: 711) for more information.
 Discounts and services included in the Preferred Extras program are not plan benefits and are not subject to the Medicare appeals process.